A topic from the subject of Kinetics in Chemistry.

 Introduction

-6. Stereochemistry: Understanding how the three-dimensional arrangement of reactants and intermediates influences reaction pathways and product selectivity.
+6. Stereochemistry: The three-dimensional arrangement of atoms in reactants and intermediates profoundly affects reaction pathways and product selectivity (formation of specific isomers).
+Stereochemistry plays a significant role in understanding complex reactions.

 Applications: